|

 Evaluation

-than any other Allied tank previously employed in the desert war; it put
+Good choice of subject.
+The M3 Grant was more powerfully armed than any other Allied tank previously employed in the desert war; it put up a good fight against the Panzers.

-- Scale model with good detail.
-Rivets, hatches, and much stowed equipment
+Scale model with good detail.
+Rivets, hatches, and much stowed equipment make this an attractive model.

-- Only 75 parts; easy to assemble.
+Only 75 parts; easy to assemble.

-- High quality kit.
+High quality kit.
 Parts fit very well, and there is minimal flash.

-- Compatible with ESCI, and Revell.
+Compatible with ESCI, and Revell.

-- Part No. 37 is not shown in the assembly instructions, its use is not apparent.
+Part № 37 is not shown in the assembly instructions, its use is not apparent.

-British M3 Grant.
-We used a British commander figure from another vehicle in
+The crew members are wearing American uniforms, even though the tank is a British M3 Grant.
+We used a British commander figure from another vehicle in the illustration above.

 Historical Employment